 Sarah Raven is the reason I am so obsessed by flowers.
 Anyone who has her catalogue plop through their door will know why.
 I love visiting her garden at Perch Hill, but walking around, I feel more than a little envy.

-I am totally envious of that fence.
+I am totally envious of this fence.

 As you wind around the perfectly curvaceous path, there is an ombre of one colour blending into another.

-And here I did get my first fab Gladioli picture.
+And here I did get my first fab gladioli picture.
 Ta dah!

 This is Gladioli ‘Chocolate’, which sounds like a dangerous combination.

-This Dahlia was huge.
+This dahlia was huge.
 These pumped up Dahlias seem to be making a comeback following the success of ‘Café au Lait’ last year.
 I do love the ruffled silk petals.

 Here it is again, with a hint of the beautiful views beyond.

 And – let the envy flow freely here – in the background are Sarah Raven’s compost bays.
 Nope it is not a multi-car port, I checked.
 Definitely compost bays.
-Even Monty Don would feel envious of this.

-The Amaranthus behind the Dahlias is inspired.
+The amaranthus behind the dahlias is inspired.
 No wonder we all fall at the feet of La Raven.

-Here’s a close-up Amaranthus.
+Here’s a close-up amaranthus.
 Looking just a little like Sideshow Bob.

-The Amaranthus was just giving the Dahlias a little tickle.
+The amaranthus was just giving the dahlias a little tickle.

 Do you see the Verbena rigida at the front too?
-I have not photographed it well, but that just bedazzled me with the dark-leaved Dahlias.
+I have not photographed it well, but that just bedazzled me with the dark-leaved dahlias.

-The Dahlias start to merge in with the vegetable beds about here.
-Lettuce and Dahlias look lovely together, don’t they?
+The dahlias start to merge in with the vegetable beds about here.
+Lettuce and dahlias look lovely together, don’t they?

 Here’s some beautiful kale and Cavolo Nero.